John Romano (physician)

 John Romano (November 20, 1908 - June 19, 1994) was an American physician, psychiatrist, and educator whose major interest was in medical education and the important relationship between psychiatry and medicine.
-He founded the Department of Psychiatry at the University of Rochester and served as chairman from 1946-1971.
+He founded the Department of Psychiatry at the University of Rochester and served as chairman from 1946 to 1971.
 He published over 200 scientific papers and served on several editorial boards including the Journal of Psychiatric Research.

 Early life and education

 Romano was born in Milwaukee, Wisconsin in 1908 to Nicolo Vincenzo and Frances Louise Romano.
 His father was an immigrant from Calabria, Italy and a music teacher; his mother, a family welfare worker, was a first-generation Italian-American with Tuscan ancestry.
 Romano attended Riverside High School, then Marquette University in Milwaukee to receive his B.S. in 1932.
 He received his M.D. in 1934 from Marquette University School of Medicine.

 Career

 Romano interned in medicine at the Milwaukee County General Hospital in 1933-1934 following a year-long externship in psychiatry in the Milwaukee County Asylum for Mental Diseases.
 He moved on to Yale School of Medicine Hospital, where he broadened his experience in neurology, then was a Commonwealth Fund Fellow in psychiatry at the University of Colorado School of Medicine and an assistant psychiatrist at the Colorado Psychopathic Hospital in Denver.
 Romano stayed in Colorado from 1935 to 1938, where he worked with Franklin Ebaugh and gained experience in psychosomatic medicine and patient care.
 He also decided on his specialization and sought additional training in neurology.
-He worked as a Rockefeller Fellow in Neurology at Boston City Hospital in 1938-1939, then as a Sigmund Freud Fellow in Psychoanalysis at the Boston Psychoanalytic Institute.
+He worked as a Rockefeller Fellow in Neurology at Boston City Hospital in 1938–1939, then as a Sigmund Freud Fellow in Psychoanalysis at the Boston Psychoanalytic Institute.
 While there, he taught medicine at Harvard Medical School and was a medical associate at the Peter Bent Brigham Hospital.
 Romano later reflected that the neurology training had also broadened his knowledge of clinical medicine and psychiatry.
 He also came to the attention of Soma Weiss, M.D., who had heard of Romano's skill in clinical teaching and research and served as his mentor.

 In June 1941, Romano became the chair of the University of Cincinnati College of Medicine's Department of Psychiatry and the Director of Psychiatric Service at Cincinnati General Hospital.
 There, he worked on improving medical education using mind-body interventions and introduced psychiatric training into all four years of the medical curriculum.
 He continued his research and studied, among other topics, delirium, fainting, and decompression sickness.
 While visiting Boston, he met George L. Engel, who had a particular interest in psychosomatic medicine, and recruited him to the faculty at Cincinnati and later at the University of Rochester.